 299 Berkeley (Demolished)

 The original townhouse at 299 Berkeley was begun in 1870 but was not completed until 1877-1878.
-The original, partially completed house was designed by Arthur Gilman and the firm of Bryant and Rogers.
+The original, partially completed house was designed by Arthur Gilman and the firm of Bryant and Rogers, who filed a Notice of Intention to Build with the Board of Aldermen on June 28, 1870.
 The house ultimately built in 1877-1878 was designed by Peabody and Stearns.

 An August 27, 1870, article in the Boston Transcript comments on the house, then just beginning construction: “One of the largest and most ornate of the palatial residences which adorn the Back Bay territory is in process of construction for Mr. Josiah Caldwell, on a tract of land measuring upward of 120 feet square, bounding on Marlborough and Berkeley streets, and on a passageway.
 This structure is intended to be the most expensive of any of the recently-erected Renaissance edifices, and, though designed to be but two stories in height, will, including its basement story, stylobate and elevated chateau roof attain an altitude equal to most of the four-story houses in the vicinity.
 The designs for this structure are from the studio of Mr. Arthur Gilman of New York, and the superintendence of the construction in the hands of Messrs.
 Bryant & Rogers…”.

 Josiah Caldwell and his wife, Anita (Smith) Caldwell, lived at 224 Beacon while their new home at 299 Berkeley was being built.